 What is propolis?

 Propolis is a resinous material collected by bees from tree resins and other plant sources.
-It contains bioactive compounds such as flavonoids and phenols, known for their antimicrobial and anti-inflammatory properties and traditionally used to support skin healing.
+It contains bioactive compounds such as flavonoids and phenols, known for their antimicrobial and anti-inflammatory properties, and is traditionally used to support skin healing.

 Which ointment helps with propolis?

-An ointment with a high proportion of propolis extract supports the skin barrier and promotes regeneration in cases of minor skin irritations or inflammation.
-Formulations that combine propolis with soothing ingredients such as aloe vera or chamomile are particularly effective, as they soothe the skin and gently promote natural healing.
+An ointment with a high proportion of propolis extract supports the skin barrier and promotes regeneration for minor skin irritations or inflammations.
+Formulations that combine propolis with soothing ingredients like aloe vera or chamomile are particularly effective, as they calm the skin and gently promote natural healing.

 Can propolis be treated naturally?

-Yes, skin irritations caused by propolis can be treated naturally by using gentle, plant-based skincare products containing anti-inflammatory and antimicrobial agents.
-It's important to avoid further irritating the skin and to use certified, hypoallergenic formulations that strengthen the skin barrier.
+Yes, skin irritations caused by propolis can be treated naturally by using gentle, plant-based care products that contain anti-inflammatory and antimicrobial active ingredients.
+It is important not to irritate the skin further and to use certified, hypoallergenic formulations that strengthen the skin barrier.

 How long does propolis last?

-The duration of skin reactions or irritations caused by propolis varies depending on individual sensitivity and care, but usually ranges from a few days to two weeks.
-Consistent use of a suitable, gentle skincare product can support the healing process and shorten the reaction time.
+The duration of skin reactions or irritations from propolis varies depending on individual sensitivity and care, but usually ranges from a few days to two weeks.
+Consistent use of suitable, mild skincare can support the healing process and shorten the reaction time.

 What home remedies for propolis?

-Home remedies such as cold compresses, aloe vera gel, or chamomile tea compresses can help relieve skin irritation caused by propolis, as they have a cooling and anti-inflammatory effect.
-It's important to cleanse the affected skin thoroughly and avoid using harsh substances to avoid disrupting natural regeneration.
+Home remedies such as cold compresses, aloe vera gel, or chamomile tea compresses can help alleviate skin irritations from propolis, as they have a cooling and anti-inflammatory effect.
+It is important to clean the affected skin thoroughly and avoid using aggressive substances so as not to disturb natural regeneration.